 A sales execution program begins with identifying key metrics, determining the current success rates, defining benchmarks in the market, and building goals to reach or surpass industry averages.

 Each strategy you choose within your sales execution program should tie to the goals you’ve created.
 Sales reps should be trained to follow “approved” sales plays that tie to your key goals so all of your activities contribute to your core objectives.

 To track progress, you will integrate your CRM with your SEP, allowing data to flow back and forth between both tools, updating every CRM record with the sales activities happening in your SEP.
 This creates reliable, actionable data in your chosen “source of truth,” or system of record, in real-time.

 Once standards have been set, and the data is flowing, predictability can start.
 Predictability comes from scalable, repeatable processes which you can rely on every week, month, quarter, or year, depending on your reporting schedule.

 It’s important to develop a consistent process both in the analytics you consider and the timing when you pull them.

-While data might not be warm and fuzzy, it plays an important role in building trust between your teams and a sales engagement platform.
+While data might not be warm and fuzzy, it plays an important role in building trust between your teams and a sales execution platform.

 As you’re building your program, these metrics will be very sales-focused.
 However, as you progress toward RevOps, sales metrics will align with marketing campaign reports to show how RevOps supports goals for both departments.